-The next Middle Huron Initiative and Partners meeting is scheduled for Wednesday, July 2 at 9:30 am at location TBD.
+The next Middle Huron Initiative and Partners meeting is scheduled for Thursday, November 13 at 3:00 pm at the Washtenaw County Building, 705 N. Zeeb Rd., Ann Arbor, 48107; Room 1104.

 The Middle Huron Program sets actions to reduce pollution in the middle section of the Huron River Watershed.
 Phosphorus is the primary pollutant of focus for the program.
 The program is a voluntary partnership of local governments.